volterraedge/terraform-provider-volterra/docs/resources/volterra_bgp.md

     bgp_router_id_key  = "value"
     bgp_router_id_type = "bgp_router_id_type"

-    // One of the arguments from this list "from_site ip_address local_address" must be set local_address = true
+    // One of the arguments from this list "local_address from_site ip_address" must be set local_address = true
   }